 For generations, the 100 Neediest Cases campaign has helped thousands of families and individuals during the holidays throughout the St. Louis region.
 The 100 Neediest Cases tradition began in the 1920s when the Christmas festival provided dinner and toys for those in need.
 United Way of Greater St. Louis and the St. Louis Post-Dispatch have partnered for more than five decades, renaming the campaign 100 Neediest Cases in 1954.
-Last year, annual donations to the campaign reached $1.3 million, up from $400 in 1922.
+Each year, the St. Louis Post-Dispatch features 100 cases in the paper.
+Last year, annual donations to the campaign reached $1.6 million, up from $400 in 1922.

 Frequently Asked Questions

 Where do the cases come from?

 More than 50 social service agencies, working through the United Way, identify thousands of families and individuals in need.
 Volunteers then select 100 cases to be profiled in the St. Louis Post Dispatch.
 The profiles help raise awareness and encourage donations for the thousands of others in need.
 We make an effort to assist every case in some way.